-You’ve been dreaming about this day since you were a little girl, the day when your closest friends and family members get dressed up, stuff their faces full of comida deliciosa, and celebrate your transition from childhood to womanhood by dancing the night away at your Quinceanera.
+You’ve been dreaming about this day since you were a little girl: the day when your closest friends and family members get dressed up, stuff their faces full of comida deliciosa, and celebrate your transition from childhood to womanhood by dancing the night away at your quinceañera.
 Planning an event this big may seem scary, but hey, you’re a woman now!
 You can handle it!
-If you happen to need a little push in the right direction, however, the event coordinators at Imperial Palace Banquet Hall have compiled a list of tips to help your celebration go off without a hitch!
+If you happen to need a little push in the right direction, however, the event coordinators at Imperial Event Venue have put together a list of tips to help your celebration go perfectly.

-Tip #1.
-There Are No Rules.
-Though most Quinceanera celebrations follow a set of customs and traditions, don’t feel that you must incorporate all (or any) of these traditions into your party.
-Remember: This is your Quinceanera, not your mother’s or your grandmother’s, and while it’s nice to respect the wishes of your family members, your happiness should be the most important concern when planning your celebration.
+Though most quinceañera celebrations follow a set of customs and traditions, don’t feel that you must incorporate all (or any) of these traditions into your party.
+Remember: it’s your quinceañera, not your mother’s or your grandmother’s.
+And while it’s nice to respect the wishes of your family members, your happiness should be the most important concern when planning your celebration.
 Don’t be afraid to add unique touches to your party wherever you see fit, and if you dislike or feel uncomfortable with any traditions, be sure you speak up.
-Compromise is often easier than you think!
+Compromise is often easier than you think.

-Online forums and websites, such as Pinterest.com and Quinceanera.com, also offer helpful planning tips and advice for DIY (Do-It-Yourself) decorations and recipes, and Quinceanera Magazine is a great resource to help you come up with creative ideas and learn about various Quinceanera expos and events happening near you!
+Online forums and websites such as Pinterest.com and Quinceanera.com also offer helpful planning tips and advice for DIY decorations and recipes, and Quinceañera magazine is a great resource to help you come up with creative ideas and learn about various quinceañera expos and events happening near you.

-Tip #3.
-Pick The Right Date.
-Though it makes sense to have your party around your actual birthday, you may want to consider other factors when choosing a date for your Quinceanera.
+Though it makes sense to have your party around your actual birthday, you may want to consider other factors when choosing a date for your quinceañera.
 What season would be best for your celebration, summer or winter?
 If you birthday doesn’t fall on one, should you wait for a holiday or a break from school?
-When will the most people be able to attend your Quinceanera?
-Think long and hard about the perfect date for your celebration; once the venue is reserved and the invitations are mailed, it can be difficult to make any changes.
+When will the most people be able to attend your quinceañera?
+Think long and hard about the perfect date for your celebration, because once the venue is reserved and the invitations are mailed, it can be difficult to make any changes.

-Tip #4.
-Choose Your Court Wisely.
-Tradition dictates that a Quinceanera court is made up of 15 people – 14 of your best friends and you, La Quinceanera.
-Because each member represents a year in your life, try sticking to this number if possible, though your court may be comprised of 14 girls (with boy escorts, if desired), 14 boys, or a mix of seven girls and seven boys.
-It is important that you choose these friends carefully; not only should the members of your court be your closest companions, but they must also be able to handle a certain amount of responsibility.
-Select people that you can rely on to help you plan, decorate, and choreograph, and avoid including people who might try to “steal the spotlight” during your big day.
+Traditionally, a quinceañera court is made up of 15 people: 14 of your best friends and you, la quinceañera!
+Because each member represents a year in your life, try sticking to this number if possible, although your court may be made up of 14 girls (with boy escorts, if desired), 14 boys, or a mix of seven girls and seven boys.
+It’s important that you choose these friends carefully.
+Not only should the members of your court be your closest companions, but they must also be able to handle a certain amount of responsibility.
+Select people that you can rely on to help you plan, decorate, and choreograph, and avoid including people who might try to steal the spotlight during your big day.
 Court members should be:

 - Best friends that have known you for a long time, preferably since you were a little girl